The Solution

 Posidonia restoration is underway!

-The scientists behind Operation Posidonia have already done some restoration trials in old mooring scars in Port Stephens that are showing very promising results.
+The scientists behind Operation Posidonia have restoration trials in old mooring scars in Port Stephens that are showing very promising results.

 They have deployed jute mats to help stabilise sediments in mooring scars, which also helps to anchor Posidonia fragments.
 So far, they have recorded ~50% survival of seagrass shoots, with some areas showing up to ~70% survival.
 These results are very encouraging for transplant methods.
 Many transplanted fragments began producing new shoots after only ~6 months, meaning they are beginning to expand and revegetate the surrounding area.